jbollden/hackerrank/30-days-of-code/README.md

 * Day 12: Inheritance
 * Day 13: Abstract Classes (seems there are no abstract classes in Go)
 * Day 14: Scope
+* Day 15: Linked List (compilation of this file will fail, see file for more information)